smabuk/VersioningDemos/README.md

 # Versioning Demos
-Examples of ways to version .NET Core projects both with and without CI/CD
+Examples of ways to version .NET Core projects both with and without Continuous Deployment (CD)

-If you clone this site and run it locally in Debug and Release you will see different result.
+If you clone this site and run it locally in Debug and Release modes you will see different results.
-You can see a live version at https://versioningdemos.azurewebsites.net/ this has passed through my Git and VSTS to generate the version information.
+You can visit a live version at https://versioningdemos.azurewebsites.net/ this has passed through my Git and VSTS to generate the version information.

 You will notice that Microsoft has different versioning strategies within their own .Net libraries, presumaby not